 It is also important to have a cheerleader on your journey.
 Someone who understands how hard you have to work to earn your degree, while you are trying to balance work and life at the same time.
 Earning my own graduate degree as a working adult gives me insight to what the student will experience, but the curriculum is designed that you can earn your master’s degree and not miss your kid’s baseball games.

 Professional Activities & Awards:

-Currently I serve as Chair of the Distance Education Committee, which oversees online programs for the UNT Health Science Center.
-I have just completed four years as Chair of the Masters Admission Committee, and serve on the Institutional Scholarship Committee, and several other committees both for the Health Science Center and the School of Public Health, and the Association of Schools and Programs of Public Health (ASPPH).
+Currently I serve as a member of the Distance Education Committee, which oversees online programs for the UNT Health Science Center.
+I also serve as Chair of the Masters Admission Committee and several other committees for the Health Science Center, the School of Public Health, and the Association of Schools and Programs of Public Health (ASPPH).

 To be clear, I am not a researcher, however, I am interested in higher education administration, especially current books, articles, and other research.
 On an ongoing basis I do devote time to continuing education in my field, attending various conferences and seminars.

 This page was last modified on August 26, 2019